switcherapi/switcher-client-java/readme.md

 - Able to work offline using a snapshot claimed from your remote Switcher-API.
 - Able to run in silent mode that will prevent your application to not be 100% dependent on the online API.
 - Being flexible in order to remove the complexity of multi-staging (add as many environments as you want).
-- Being friendly by making possible to manipulate switchers without changing your online switchers. (useful for automated tests).
+- Being friendly by making possible to manipulate switchers without changing your online switchers. (useful for automated tests - see below some examples about bypassing switchers).
 - Being secure by using OAuth 2 flow.
 Requests are made using tokens that will validate your domain, component, environment and API key.
 Tokens have an expiration time and are not stored.
 The Switcher Client is responsible to renew it using your settings.

 # Example
-1) Configure your client
+## Client configuration
 ```java
 properties.put(SwitcherContextParam.URL, "http://localhost:3000/criteria");
 properties.put(SwitcherContextParam.APIKEY, "API_KEY");